-This date however does not signify the actual date of birth of Jesus.
-It was arbitrarily chosen to coincide with the passing of the Winter Solstice in the Northern hemisphere, this being the first day there that the hours of daylight become measurably longer than the night darkness - thus symbolizing the triumph of Light over Darkness.
+The 25th of December being the first day when the hours of daylight become measurably longer than the nightly hours of darkness - thereby symbolizing the triumph of Light over Darkness.

 Credit: Google Images

-Being based on what is a natural phenomenon, it is understandable that this date is also celebrated by many other belief systems and cultures as their “Festival of Lights”.
+As the 25th December is based on a natural phenomenon, it is not surprising that this date is also celebrated by many other belief systems and cultures as their “Festival of Lights”.

-For Christians, however, this symbolism holds a special significance regarding the birth-of-Jesus-Christ.
+For Christians, however, this symbolism is of special significance regarding the birth-of-Jesus-Christ.